slackhq/tiny-thumb/README.md

 - Convert the image to a jpeg.
 - Scale it down.
 - Reduce its 'quality' using predetermined, hardcoded parameters.
-- Strip the jpeg header.
+- Strip the JPEG header up to and including part of the 'start of scan' marker.

 ## Program Output and Reconstitution Algorithim
 The output of this program is a json object containing the key `Payload` whose value is a base64 encoded byte array.
 The base64 header can be found in the key `Debug.Head`, and the dimension offset in `Debug.DimensionOffset`.